royalfig/State-of-the-Meeting-2019/docs/prizes/README.md

 ## Price Webster Prize
 ::: tip
 Awarded for the best article in *Isis*.
-[Learn more](https://hssonline.org/about/honors/pricewebster-prize/)
+[Learn more about the Price/Webster Prize](https://hssonline.org/about/honors/pricewebster-prize/)
 :::

 <p class="prize-winner">Marta Hanson and Gianna Pomata</p>